 Mothers of El Taiger's children lash out at Jorge Junior for requesting DNA tests

-The mothers of three children of the late Cuban reggaeton artist El Taiger expressed their outrage on social media after Jorge Junior, the artist's cousin, requested DNA tests before processing the inheritance.
+The mothers of the three children of the late Cuban reggaeton artist El Taiger expressed their outrage on social media after Jorge Junior, the artist's cousin, requested DNA tests before processing the inheritance.

-In a video shared on social media, the mother of Karim Sofía, one of El Taiger's daughters, explained that the mothers of the three affected children—Ana Paloma, Lucas Mateo, and Karim Sofía—joined together to reject this demand.
+In a video shared on social media, the mother of Karim Sofía, one of El Taiger's daughters, explained that the mothers of the three affected children—Ana Paloma, Lucas Mateo, and Karim Sofía—came together to reject this demand.

 The mothers claim that the request for DNA tests arose after they decided not to sign the document, due to the restrictions and obstacles it imposed.

-He also mentioned that there are people involved in the process who "have nothing to do" with the late artist, while they, as mothers of El Taiger's children, cannot express their opinions or intervene openly.
+He also mentioned that there are people involved in the process who "have nothing to do" with the late artist, while they, as the mothers of El Taiger's children, cannot express their opinions or intervene openly.

 SEE COMMENTS (1)